• Skip to main content

 Carry-On Liquids: easyJet Liquids Policy

-The rules for carry-on liquids are set by the TSA in the US, and the EASA and European Commission in Europe. easyJet doesn’t have their own specific Liquids Policy, they just enforce the rules and policies of the Authorities.
+The rules for carry-on liquids are set by the TSA in the US and the EASA and European Commission in Europe. easyJet doesn’t have its own specific Liquids Policy, they just enforce the rules and policies of the Authorities.

 • The bag must be presented separately at security.
 Take your liquids out of your carry-on baggage at the security screening point and present them separately.
 In exceptional cases, liquids may be opened in the course of security checks and removed from their outer packaging.